 Statement of Additional Information: The Funds' SAI provides additional details about the investments and techniques of the Funds and certain other additional information.
-A current SAI dated April 30, 2024, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
+A current SAI dated April 30, 2025, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about each Fund's investments is available in the Funds' annual and semi-annual reports to shareholders.
+Annual/Semi-Annual Reports: Additional information about each Fund's investments is available in the Funds' annual and semi-annual reports to shareholders and in Form N-CSR.
 In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance during the Fund's prior fiscal year.
+In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.